PrajnaAvidya/prompt-shaper/spec.md

 1) remove comments
 2) match and validate all variables and slots
 3) remove variables
-4) remove excess whitespace
-5) render slots with variable data from the bottom up
+4) render slots with variable data from the bottom up
-6) string variables will be parsed recursively (variables/slots within them will be rendered)
+5) string variables will be parsed recursively (variables/slots within them will be rendered)
+6) remove excess whitespace
+7)